eshvp/Work-Ethic/README.md

 ## About

-WorkEthic helps you stay organized and focused by tracking both your tasks and the time you spend on them.
+Work Ethic helps you stay organized and focused by tracking both your tasks and the time you spend on them.
 Set estimated completion times and track your progress as you work, helping you build better time management skills and a stronger work ethic.